applicaster/developer.applicaster.com/book/plugins/android/single-bundle.md

 ### PLUGIN PREPERATION

 #### Add "Single Bundle Plugin" to the Project Configuration
 Add  `"single bundle plugin"` and from the available list of versions of `react-native`, `react` and `react-native-zapp-bridge` *(The Applicaster standard bridge for communicating between React Native and the Applicaster SDK)* please select the combination which is supported by your plugins.

+The following JSON extract from the Single Bundle plugin manifest describes its configuration parameters.

 ```
 "custom_configuration_fields":[